Peppered moth evolution: Rise and fall of phenotype frequency

-Melanism has appeared in both European and North American peppered moth populations.
+Melanism has been observed in both European and North American peppered moth populations.
 Information about the rise in frequency is scarce.
 Much more is known about the subsequent fall in phenotype frequency, as it has been measured by lepidopterists using moth traps.

 Steward compiled data for the first recordings of the peppered moth by locality, and deduced that the carbonaria morph was the result of a single mutation that subsequently spread.
 By 1895, it had reached a reported frequency of 98% in Manchester.

 From around 1962 to the present, the phenotype frequency of carbonaria has steadily fallen in line with cleaner air around industrial cities.
 Its decline has been measured more accurately than its rise, through more rigorous scientific studies.
 Notably, Kettlewell conducted a national survey in 1956, Bruce Grant conducted a similar one in early 1996, and L.M.
 Cook in 2003.

 Similar results were found in North America.
 Melanic forms have not been found in Japan.
 It is believed that this is because peppered moths in Japan do not inhabit industrialised regions.